 The consultations closed in May/June 2018 and the government’s responses are awaited.
 Given the complexity of the issues involved, the likelihood of material substantive change is small in the short-to-medium term.

 What are the emerging trends in employment law in your jurisdiction?

 In June 2016 the United Kingdom voted to leave the European Union.
-The process of negotiating an exit is likely to take some time and it is not yet clear what effect – if any – Brexit will have on EU-derived UK employment legislation.
-Until the United Kingdom leaves the European Union, it remains subject to EU laws.
+The process of negotiating an exit is ongoing and it is not yet clear what effect – if any – Brexit will have on EU-derived UK employment legislation.
+Until the United Kingdom leaves the European Union, it remains subject to EU law.
 Substantial alterations thereafter are unlikely.

 The employment relationship

 What laws and regulations govern the employment relationship?

 The Employment Rights Act 1996 is the principal statute governing the employment relationship.
 Key rights covered by the act include: